Toenail Fungus Treatment Singapore

 A fungal infection of the nails is known as onychomycosis.

-This sort of infection can affect both fingernails and toenails.
+This type of infection can affect both fingernails and toenails.
 However, toes are more commonly impacted because fungal culture thrives in dark, damp conditions like those found inside a shoe.

 Signs & Symptoms of Fungal Nail Infections